JUST KNEAD IT

 Check your posture while holding your phone

 Interestingly when working with sports teams this is something that comes up quite often.
-We find when the athletes have more down-time, such as in a competition they spend more time on their phones and we see an increase and neck and shoulder tightness.
+We find when the athletes have more down-time, such as in a competition they spend more time on their phones and we see an increase and neck and shoulder tightness as a result.

 Shift your Mindset about Good Posture